solarmanpv/energy-ease-docs/docs/EnergyEase/sungrow.md

 description: How to obtain the Appkey and Secret Key for Sungrow iSolarCloud.
 ---

-# How to Get the Sungrow Appkey and Secret Key
+# How to Get the Sungrow Appkey and Secret key

 Follow the steps below to create an application in the Sungrow Developer Portal and obtain your **Appkey** and **Secret key**.